threenine/website/content/legals/privacy-policy.md

 * Identity and Contact Data from publicly available sources such as Linked In, Companies House.
-* Contact data which we obtain by working with third party technical partners such as Lead Forensics who can provide
+* Contact data which we obtain by working with third party technical partners such as Lead Generation services who may provide:
-* corporate (but not personal) website visitor information based upon IP Address information, in combination with publicly available sources such as LinkedIn.
+  * corporate (but not personal) website visitor information based upon IP Address information, in combination with publicly available sources such as LinkedIn, xing and other professional networking services .
   * Technical Data from analytics providers such as Google Analytics, who may be based outside the UK;

 ### The legal basis for collection and use of personal data